 Yukon College also provides access to a Master of Public Administration, a Master of Education and a Master of Business Administration in Community Economic Development at partner universities.
 These degrees are taught by faculty from the partner institution; YC provides resources, classroom space and support.

 Yukon College plans to introduce its first made-in-Yukon degree program in 2017.
 Although the College has been able to grant degrees since 2009, we would like an external Quality Assurance (QA) Board to be in place.
 This ensures that our degrees are appropriately recognized and transferrable, providing the best possible value for our students.
 For QA, there is no board in any of the territories and it could be costly to set one up with only a single institution to oversee.
 Government of Yukon has decided to use Campus Alberta Quality Council's external quality assurance process.

-Our first made-in-Yukon degree will be a Bachelor of policy studies in Indigenous governance.
+Our first made-in-Yukon degree will be a Bachelor of Arts in Indigenous governance.
 It builds on more than a decade of program development and partnership with Yukon First Nations.
-Another new option will be a post-graduate certificate in climate change and public policy, with a focus on northern communities.
+Another new option will be post-graduate certificate in Climate Change Policy, with a focus on northern communities.

 No. In degree and university transfer programming, some faculty need to have PhDs.
 Others need a master’s degree, or, if a professional program such as business, social work or education, a master’s degree combined with professional experience.
 Most of our faculty already hold these credentials.
 Other areas require specific credentials such as a Red Seal or accounting designation.
 Requirements vary depending on what is being taught.
 For new degrees, we will seek out faculty with master’s and doctorates in specific fields as required.